CrazedCrusade/Follow-the-Light/README.md

-# For More Project Documentation (parts, prices, licenses, and hookup), view the following link: https://docs.google.com/document/d/1IHjDpGhEGYvSrTsLehtoSzCsxU5Pvv6ZDAVGaKjEqGU/edit#
+# For More Project Documentation (parts, prices, licenses, and hookup), view the following link: https://docs.google.com/document/d/1IHjDpGhEGYvSrTsLehtoSzCsxU5Pvv6ZDAVGaKjEqGU/edit# ENJOY

 Our Group name is Newton's Busties.
 We are comprised of four members: Christopher, Harrison, David, and Elizabeth.
 This was our ENGR114 Project in Prof. Kazarinoff's class at PCC.